hermeznetwork/docs/docs/developers/sdk.md

 ```

 ### Create a Wallet
-We can create a new Hermez wallet by providing the Ethereum account index associated with the procider initialized.
+We can create a new Hermez wallet by providing the Ethereum account index associated with the provider initialized.
 This wallet will store the Ethereum and Babyjubjub keys for the Hermez account.
 As discussed in the [`developer-guide`](../developers/dev-guide?id=Accounts), the Ethereum address is used to authorize L1 transactions, and the Babyjubjub key is used to authorize L2 transactions.

 ```js
   const {hermezWallet, hermezEthereumAddress } = await hermez.BabyJubWallet.createWalletFromEtherAccount(0)